PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/CreateAzureAdApplication.md

 <img src="CreateAzureAdApplication\media\image19.png" style="width:3.57291in;height:1.24675in" />

 Select the Azure AD application you created earlier.
-Select **Admin** in the dropdown menu to specify the workspace role and then click the **Add** button.
+Next, select **Admin** in the dropdown menu to specify the workspace role and then click the **Add** button.

 <img src="CreateAzureAdApplication\media\image20.png" style="width:3.20339in;height:1.56007in" />